jigpu/linuxwacom-wiki-archive/wiki/Serial_Help.md

     /dev/ttyS2, UART: unknown, Port: 0x03e8, IRQ: 4
     /dev/ttyS3, UART: 16550A, Port: 0x02e8, IRQ: 3

-The print out shows 4 serial devices being created regardless of whether they actually exist.
+The print out above shows 4 serial devices being created regardless of whether they actually exist.
 This is due to a default of 4 serial devices being set in the kernels source code before it is built.
 You can bypass this with the 8250.nr\_uarts kernel option telling the kernel to create more serial devices.
 This is needed for when you want to install a serial expansion card that attaches to the PCI interface, the ports will not show up at ttyS0 through ttyS3 and will be created at ttyS4 thereafter.

 Below is an example entry in the menu.lst grub boot configuration file.